emicl1/PythoninCANoe/README.md

 **vector.canoe.threading** contains methods for creating threads and accessing the CANoe environment from these threads.

 **!!WARNING!!**
-after importing desired modules, the script must contain exactly one class that has the **vector.canoe.measurement_script** decorator and the class must have a default constructor.
+After importing desired modules, the script must contain exactly one class that has the **vector.canoe.measurement_script** decorator and the class must have a default constructor.

 Example is provided in the PythonAPI.py file.